-Seafarers impacted by the Ukraine conflict are facing continuing mental health worries and concerns about employment contracts, as well travel constraints, according to a survey of their welfare priorities.
+Seafarers impacted by the Ukraine war are facing continuing mental health worries and concerns about employment contracts, as well travel constraints, according to a survey of their welfare priorities.

 Up to 100 global maritime welfare and industry organisations responded to the survey by the Seafarers International Relief Fund (SIRF) and the Ukraine Charity Co-ordination Group.
 The resulting report – Supporting Seafarers Impacted by War in Ukraine –highlights key challenges for seafarers caught up in the crisis: limits on travel to or from Ukraine; mental health concerns; and issues affecting employment contracts – both new and extended.
 The respondents included organisations with operations in Ukraine as well as those dealing with the fallout from the conflict around the world.